Wyss Foundation: Political advocacy

+The organisation funds Democratic Party political causes through Arabella Advisors and its related entities.

+Berger Action Fund

+The Wyss Foundation has an associated 501(c)(4) advocacy group called the Berger Action Fund, founded in 2007.
+The Berger Action Fund shares facilities and staff with the Wyss Foundation.
+Because of the way it is registered under the U.S. tax code, the Berger Action Fund is allowed to spend money supporting and opposing political candidates.
+Wyss's political giving has come under scrutiny since foreign nationals without permanent residency are prohibited from donating directly to federal political candidates or political action committees.

+The Hub Project

-In 2015, the Wyss Foundation established The Hub Project, which seeks "to shape media coverage to help Democratic causes".
-The goal of The Hub Project is to help Democrats be more effective at conveying their arguments through the news media and directly to voters.
-Its objective was to encourage a dramatic shift in "...the public debate and policy positions of core decision makers".
-The Hub Project engaged in paid advertising campaigns that criticized Republican congressional candidates in 2018.
+In 2015, the Wyss Foundation funded the establishment of The Hub Project, which seeks to help the Democratic Party be more effective at conveying their arguments through the news media and directly to voters, and to shift "...the public debate and policy positions of core decision makers".
 The Hub Project is part of Arabella Advisors, a leading vehicle for funneling "dark money" on the political left.
 The Hub Project is housed within the Arabella-sponsored groups, the New Venture Fund, and the Sixteen Thirty Fund.
 Between 2007 and 2020, the Wyss Foundation donated approximately $56.5 million to these groups.

-The New Venture Fund underwrites Acronym, which owns the Courier Newsroom, a group seeking to boost Democratic candidates through local news stories and advertising.
+Other political advocacy

-The Wyss Foundation also has donated to States Newsroom, a nonprofit media group.
+The Wyss Foundation has also donated to States Newsroom, a nonprofit media group.
 Media watchdog NewsGuard reported that the States Newsroom journalism had been "bought by people with a political agenda".